- The average cost of car insurance for a 65-year-old driver in Kentucky is $2,084 per year for a full coverage policy.

 A DUI is a serious driving violation; your insurance rates will soar once it hits your driving record.
 In most cases, your insurance premium will double if you have a DUI.
 According to CarInsurance.com in some states, the increase can be as much as 91% after your first DUI.
 If you manage to rack up a second DUI, the increase could be as much as 217%.

-Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Kentucky:
+Finding affordable coverage (or any coverage) will become more difficult after a DUI.
+Still, according to our data, these are the best insurers for seniors with a DUI in Kentucky:

 Cheapest car insurance for seniors after an accident in Kentucky

-Just like a ticket or DUI, having an accident on your driving record will push up your insurance rates.
-The increase will vary by insurance company but according to our data, drivers should expect their premium to jump 66% with one at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 66% after one at-fault accident with property damage exceeding $2,000.

 How can seniors save on car insurance in Kentucky?